California dreaming – modern update of mid-century style home by Robert Swatt

 The first step in the process, says Swatt, was to address the issues that are fairly standard in homes of this era – a lack of a hierarchy of spaces and a coherent circulation.

-On paper, at least, the project appears fairly straightforward; the remodel of an existing 3200sq ft house plus a new 2000sq ft addition.
-However, given the site, realizing the clients' wishes was not so simple, says Swatt.
+On paper, at least, the project appears fairly straightforward; the renovation of an existing 297m² house plus a new 185m² addition.
+However, given the site, realising the clients' wishes was not so simple, says Swatt.

-"Anywhere else and you'd just build up, but in this part of San Francisco it's very hard to get permission to go up, because you would block the view from the neighboring properties.
+"Anywhere else and you'd just build up, but in this part of San Francisco it's very hard to get permission to go up, because you would block the view from the neighbouring properties.

 "Light pollution is just as strongly legislated against and all steps must be taken to ensure the light from houses is contained.

-"These two factors had some bearing on the final design solution of creating strong horizontal lines and planes for incorporating the extra living space the owners wanted," says Swatt.
+"These two factors had some bearing on the design solution – to create strong horizontal lines and planes for incorporating the extra living space the owners wanted," says Swatt.

-"We enlarged spaces where we thought necessary, and left other spaces alone where they already worked well," says the architect of the reworked footprint.
+"We enlarged spaces where we thought it necessary, and left other spaces alone where they already worked well," says the architect.

 One such area is the master bedroom, which along with the entry maintains the existing footprint.
 The rest of the house was significantly changed and rebuilt.